Student Rights and Responsibilities

 -

-Communicate with the student, parents, and the student’s teacher(s) about the student’s academic progress.
+Communicate with the student, guardian(s), and the student’s teacher(s) about the student’s academic progress.

 -